ps-mr/hesspl-2014/index.md

 Giarrusso](pgiarrusso@informatik.uni-marburg.de).

 Should you have any questions, please do not hesitate to contact any of the organizers.

-### News

-* You can arrive tomorrow starting at 10.30am; coffee will be available.
-Talks will start at 11am.
-* We will also have a session for *lightning talks* (5 minutes).
-Questions will be deferred to the subsequent break.
-Registration for lightning talks will be on the same day.
-* The **[workshop program](abstracts.html)** is now available.

 ### Previous Workshops
  * [First Hessian Workshop on Programming Languages](http://erdweg.org/HessPL/index.html) (June 28, 2013, TU Darmstadt)